Algonquin Power & Utilities (NYSE:AQN) Issues FY 2022 Earnings Guidance

-Algonquin Power & Utilities (NYSE:AQN – Get Rating) updated its FY 2022 earnings guidance on Friday.
+Algonquin Power & Utilities (NYSE:AQN – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided EPS guidance of $0.720-$0.770 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.760.
 The company issued revenue guidance of -.

+Algonquin Power & Utilities (NYSE:AQN – Get Rating) last announced its quarterly earnings data on Thursday, March 3rd.
+The utilities provider reported $0.21 earnings per share for the quarter, meeting the Zacks’ consensus estimate of $0.21.
+Algonquin Power & Utilities had a return on equity of 6.97% and a net margin of 11.59%.
+During the same period last year, the firm posted $0.21 EPS.
+As a group, equities analysts expect that Algonquin Power & Utilities will post 0.75 earnings per share for the current year.

-A number of research firms have weighed in on AQN.
-TD Securities reduced their target price on Algonquin Power & Utilities from $18.50 to $17.00 and set a buy rating on the stock in a research note on Thursday, December 16th.
-Wells Fargo & Company reduced their target price on Algonquin Power & Utilities from $16.00 to $15.50 and set an equal weight rating on the stock in a research note on Wednesday, December 15th.
-Raymond James set a $20.00 target price on Algonquin Power & Utilities and gave the stock an outperform rating in a research note on Friday, March 4th.
-National Bank Financial increased their target price on Algonquin Power & Utilities from $15.50 to $16.00 and gave the stock an outperform rating in a research note on Monday, March 7th.
-Finally, CSFB set a $16.00 target price on Algonquin Power & Utilities and gave the stock a neutral rating in a research note on Thursday, December 16th.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and five have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $16.63.
+AQN has been the subject of a number of recent analyst reports.
+TD Securities reduced their target price on Algonquin Power & Utilities from $18.50 to $17.00 and set a buy rating for the company in a report on Thursday, December 16th.
+National Bank Financial raised their price objective on shares of Algonquin Power & Utilities from $15.50 to $16.00 and gave the company an outperform rating in a research note on Monday, March 7th.
+Raymond James set a $20.00 target price on shares of Algonquin Power & Utilities and gave the stock an outperform rating in a research report on Friday, March 4th.
+CSFB set a $16.00 price target on shares of Algonquin Power & Utilities and gave the company a neutral rating in a research report on Thursday, December 16th.
+Finally, Wells Fargo & Company lowered their price target on Algonquin Power & Utilities from $16.00 to $15.50 and set an equal weight rating on the stock in a report on Wednesday, December 15th.
+Five equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of Buy and a consensus price target of $16.63.

 Algonquin Power & Utilities Corp. operates as a diversified utility company.
 The firm engages in the ownership and operation of a portfolio of regulated and non-regulated generation, distribution and transmission utility assets.
 It operates through the following segments: Regulated Services Group, and Renewable Energy Group.